protonemedia/laravel-ffmpeg/README.md

 We're developing a package/app/service to quickly setup your own course platform.
 We have one simple question though... which solution and pricing would you prefer?
 Vote at [videocoursebuilder.com](https://videocoursebuilder.com) and read all about the features!

+Are there other features you want to see?
+Do you have ideas about pricing models?
+Or do you have other suggestions?
+Let me know [right here on GitHub](https://github.com/pascalbaljetmedia/laravel-ffmpeg/issues/187) or reach out [on Twitter](https://twitter.com/pascalbaljet).

 ## Rewrite of the package

 A full rewrite of this package will be released in May 2020.
 It has support for multiple inputs/outputs, concatenation, timelapses, improved HLS export, better handling of remote inputs/outputs, complex filters (and mapping) and many more improvements.
 Chech out the `v7` branch or install the development version!